elastic/elasticsearch/vagrant/README.md

 - Ubuntu Trusty64 (14.04.5 LTS)
 - 25% of host's memory
 - 100% host's cores
-- Maps prelert source repository to `/home/vagrant/prelert/src`
+- Maps ml source repository to `/home/vagrant/ml/src`
-  - Directory is shared with the host, so you can point your IDE to the prelert repo and build inside vagrant
+  - Directory is shared with the host, so you can point your IDE to the ml repo and build inside vagrant
-- Maps prelert build directory to `/home/vagrant/prelert/build`
+- Maps ml build directory to `/home/vagrant/ml/build`
-- Changes into `/home/vagrant/prelert/src` on login
+- Changes into `/home/vagrant/ml/src` on login

 ### Pre-baked box
 Don't feel like compiling the entire box?
 No fear, there's a pre-baked box available